Blog

 Why Redis is a strong choice for agent memory

-Redis is a strong fit for agent memory because it combines the storage patterns agents need in one platform:
+Under that layer, Redis fits agent memory because it combines the storage patterns agents need in one platform:

-• Fast performance: Reading and writing memories is on the "hot-path" of your application flow.
-Slow retrieval times can significantly impact user experience or force developers to make trade-offs against optimal performance.
-The in-memory architecture of Redis delivers sub-millisecond latency for many workloads, which matters for latency-sensitive agent applications.
+- Fast performance: Reading and writing memories sits on the hot path of your app.
+Slow retrieval degrades UX or forces trade-offs against optimal performance.
+The in-memory architecture of Redis provides sub-millisecond latency for many workloads, and Iris reports under 250ms P95 query latency across production workloads.

-• Fast and fully featured vector search: Redis provides native vector indexing and search capabilities for vector database workloads.
+- Fast, fully featured vector search: Redis provides native vector indexing and search for vector database workloads.
 Redis' published benchmarks report higher throughput at recall ≥0.98 than the other vector databases included in those tests.
-Given the need to vectorize and do semantic search on memories, vector performance matters when selecting your data platform.
+Since memories are vectorized and retrieved by semantic similarity, vector performance matters when you pick a data platform.

-• Flexibility: Redis offers several data structure options out of the box.
-Data structures like hash (for streamlined efficiency) or JSON (for nested documents) give developers the flexibility to implement memory management however they prefer.
+- Flexibility: Redis offers several data structure options out of the box.
+Data structures like hash (for streamlined efficiency) or JSON (for nested documents) let devs implement memory however they prefer.

 Here's how these patterns come together in practice using LangGraph and Redis.